CannonContraption/tbt/README.md

 file with your tasks, remove the lines for things you've finished, and run tbt again with your changes in place and you'll have a new set of time targets.
 No paper wasted.

+## Advanced Syntax

+The input file supports multiple input units.
+For example, you aren't just limited to minutes, if you have a project in hours, you could write the line

+    4h	Really Really long task

+or in days (mostly unsupported since the time indicator does not roll over for now)

+    7d	Vacation.
+Stop looking at your tasks already.

+## Planned features

+Eventually, I want this to also include a simple shtbt interface (cli rather than a command), and along with that commands to add items to a file and remove completed ones as they get finished so that the list is always up to date and current with expectations.